influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-organizations.md

 Required role: SuperAdmin

+After installing Chronograf, the Default organization is available for your users.
+For some Chronograf installations, the default organization will be sufficient to meet their needs.

+You can create additional organizations to support the needs of organizational units, teams, and projects.

 To create an organization:

 1) In the navigation bar of the Chronograf application, select **Admin** (crown icon) > **Chronograf** to open the **Chronograf Admin** page.